RTX/Docker-Workshop/204 DCOS Azure/README.md

 ![alt tag](https://github.com/RTX/2016-Sela-BigData-Conf-Docker-Workshop/blob/master/204%20DCOS%20Azure/Images/07-Deploy-Service-01.png)

-Then Select the JSON Mode and paste the JSON
+Then Select the "Json Mode" on the top right of the popup

 ```json